muffin87/helm-tutorial/part-02/README.md

 clusterrolebinding.rbac.authorization.k8s.io/tiller created
 ```

-With this ClusterRoleBinding you give the default service account in the `tools`
+With this ClusterRoleBinding you give the default ServiceAccount in the `tools`
 Namespace admin rights on cluster level.

 Now we are ready to deploy our first `Chart`.
 We will cover this in